godotengine/godot-docs/about/faq.rst

 -  The parts of your workflow you would like to see optimized.
 -  Parts where you missed clear tutorials or where the documentation wasn't clear.

-That being said, please don't feel like your ideas for Godot are unwelcome.
+Please don't feel like your ideas for Godot are unwelcome.
 Instead, try to reformulate them as a problem first, so developers and the community have a functional foundation to ground your ideas on.

 A good way to approach sharing your ideas and problems with the community is as a set of user stories.
 Explain what you are trying to do, what behavior you expect to happen, and then what behavior actually happened.
 Framing problems and ideas this way will help the whole community stay focused on improving developer experiences as a whole.

 Bonus points for bringing screenshots, concrete numbers, test cases, or example projects (if applicable).

 How can I support Godot development or contribute?
 --------------------------------------------------